Sheep Dog Impact Assistance holds 5th annual Fearless Rock Dive

 He says Saturday’s opportunity was amazing.

-“It’s organizations like Sheep Dog Impact Assistance that helped me get off the couch and it gives me a purpose.”
+“It’s organizations like Sheep Dog Impact Assistance that helped me get off the couch and it gives me a purpose,” he said.

 “I got me a momentous so I’ll always remember this moment,” McKay said.